DeppSRL/open_bilanci/docs/data.rst

   .. code-block:: bash

-    # browse to the view and wait for view generation to finisc (status)
+    # browse to the view and wait for view generation to finish (status)

     # save views to json files (may take time, if launched for the first time)
     curl -o output/voci_consuntivo_norm.json http://staging.depp.it:5984/bilanci_voci/_design/voci_consuntivo/_view/voci_consuntivo?group_level=4